 Most Common Types of Fish in Costa Rica

 When fishing in Costa Rica, you can expect to encounter a wide variety of fish species.
-Some of the most common types include wahoo, snapper, tuna, and panga.
-These fish provide exciting challenges and are highly sought after by fisherman visiting the country.
+Some of the most common types include Wahoo, Snapper, Grouper, and Roosterfish.
+These fish provide exciting challenges and are highly sought after by fishermen visiting the country.

 Fishing for Wahoo fish in the Drake Bay area is an exhilarating adventure.
 With its crystal-clear waters and abundance of marine life, Drake Bay offers the perfect setting when seeking this fast and powerful species.
 From the thrill of the chase to the delicious reward on the dinner plate, Wahoo fishing in Drake Bay is an unforgettable experience.